Holiness (style): Catholic Church

-The best-known title, that of "pope", does not appear in the official list of titles, but is commonly used in the titles of documents and appears, in abbreviated form, in their signatures as "PP", standing for Papa (Pope).
+The best-known title, that of "Pope", does not appear in the official list of titles, but is commonly used in the titles of documents and appears, in abbreviated form, in their signatures as "PP", standing for Papa (Pope).
 The 2020 Annuario Pontificio lists all of his formal titles, except Bishop of Rome, as "historical titles".

 It is customary when referring to popes to translate the regnal name into local languages.

-In February 2013, the Holy See announced that former Pope Benedict XVI would retain the style "His Holiness" after resigning and becoming pope emeritus.
+In February 2013, the Holy See announced that former Pope Benedict XVI would retain the style "His Holiness" after resigning and becoming Pope Emeritus.

 The term is sometimes abbreviated as "HH" or "H.H." when confusion with "His/Her Highness" is unlikely.

-Oriental and Eastern Orthodox churches
+Eastern and Oriental Orthodox churches

-His Holiness is the official style also used to address the Oriental Orthodox Catholicoi/patriarchs.
-In the Eastern Orthodox Church, the ecumenical patriarch of Constantinople has the title of His All Holiness (Παναγιώτατος).
+His Holiness is the official style also used to address the Oriental Orthodox Patriarchs.
+In the Eastern Orthodox Church, the Ecumenical Patriarch of Constantinople has the title of His All Holiness (Παναγιώτατος).
 It is also used for certain other Eastern patriarchs, notably those who head a church or rite which recognizes neither Rome's nor Constantinople's primacy.